Search This Blog

 As the third was my birthday, I splashed out on a pizza and a glass of wine.
 I even had my nose pierced even though I don’t have a nose one wants to draw attention to.

 The dream of cycling from Kathmandu to Tibet was peppered with problems.
 First, the Tibetan border was closed to individual tourists.
 The only way to pass through Tibet en route to China was by an organised tour to Lhasa and then by train to China.
-These tours were expensive and still meant one couldn’t cycle Tibet, and a new plan was made.
+These tours were expensive and still meant one couldn’t cycle Tibet, and a new plan was devised.

 Sadly, the only remaining option was to fly to Thailand and bike to China.
-So we bought tickets for 17th April on the notoriously unreliable Royal Nepal Airlines, as they were the cheapest.
+So, we bought tickets for 17th April on the notoriously unreliable Royal Nepal Airlines, as they were the cheapest.

 7 April - Kathmandu – Mugling - 115km

 Mugling is a small but busy town about halfway between Kathmandu and Pokhara, on the main road from the South (India).
-Therefore, the village was a popular truck and bus stop and came with constant honking and revving of lorries and busses spewing black exhaust fumes.
+Therefore, the village was a popular truck and bus stop and came with constant honking and revving of lorries, and busses spewing black exhaust fumes.

 8-9 April - Mugling – Bandipur - 37km